andylite/portfolio/README.md

 # portfolio
-This is a portfolio of Andrii Lytvynenko's translation and technical writing
+This portfolio contains samples of some of Andrii Lytvynenko's technical writing and translation projects